 Hazard Location (Where) Extent (How Big an Event) Probability (How Often) Previous Occurrences Earthquake Citywide The Southern California Earthquake Center (SCEC) in 2007 concluded that there is a 99.7 % probability that an earthquake of M6.7 or greater will hit California within 30 years.
 Earthquake would most likely originate from the San Andreas fault.
 Likely January 17, 1994: the Northridge earthquake, caused damage to streets, the sewer system, the water system, public buildings, and privately-owned residential and commercial structures in the City.
-Wildfire All portions except the Western portion The City of San Fernando has a Moderate Fire Threat rating designated by CAL FIRE.
-Likely No significant events on record.
 Flood Northeast corner of the City in the commercial and industrial strip adjacent to the Pacoima Wash The flooding potential to the City is greatest from the Pacoima Dam, especially in the event that it is at full capacity.
 Possibly No significant events on record.

-Hazard Location (Where) Extent (How Big an Event) Probability (How Often) Previous Occurrences Windstorm Citywide Historically, winds ranging from 55-60 mph have impacted the City.
+Windstorm Citywide Historically, winds ranging from 55- 60 mph have impacted the City.
 Likely No significant events on record.
 Epidemic/Pandemic/Vector- Borne Diseases Citywide Quarantines, Shelter-in-Place Orders, Closed Business and Functions, Curfews.
-Highly Likely COVID-19, March 2020-present

-^{} Probability is defined as: Unlikely = 1:1,000 years, Possibly = 1:100-1:1,000 years, Likely = 1:10-1:100 years, Highly Likely = 1:1 year
+Highly Likely COVID-19, March 2020-present Probability is defined as: Unlikely = 1:1,000 years, Possibly = 1:100-1:1,000 years, Likely = 1:10-1:100 years, Highly Likely = 1:1 year Uniform California Earthquake Rupture Forecast